anaya-yorke/data-science-project/README.md

 # Sea Level Trend Analysis

 ## Hypothesis
-Periods with Sea levels that are exponentially rising will result in more environmental problems compared to periods with lower sea levels.
+Periods with sea levels that are exponentially rising will result in more environmental problems compared to periods with lower sea levels.

 ## Problem Statement
 This project explores the increase in sea levels due to global warming and its impacts on the environment such as habitat loss, and flooding.